goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

     loss = criterion(output,labels)

     loss.backward()
-    optimizer.step()
-    optimizer.zero_grad()

     if ((idx + 1) % acc_steps == 0) or (idx + 1 == len(data_loader)):
         optimizer.step()
         optimizer.zero_grad()
 ```

-- Gradient Checkpointing
+**Large Batch Training**

+The authors also noted that large batch training can improve training without the need to do complex techniques.

+A quote from the paper

+> Large batch training can improve training efficiency even
+> without large scale parallel hardware through gradient accumulation, whereby gradients from multiple mini-batches
+> are accumulated locally before each optimization step.

+**Gradient Checkpointing**

 There really is no reason to mention this here, But this is a popular method to overcome memory limitations too.
-So I though I will briefly talk about it
+So I though I will briefly talk about it.

-[ADD_IMAGE] (back prop, show one specific node does not store grad but is calculated again)

-"""
-Gradient checkpointing is a technique used to trade off memory usage for computation time during backpropagation.
-In deep neural networks, backpropagation requires storing intermediate activations for computing gradients during the backward pass.
-However, for models with a large number of layers or limited memory, storing all the intermediate activations can be memory-intensive.

-Gradient checkpointing addresses this issue by selectively recomputing a subset of intermediate activations during backpropagation.
-Instead of storing all activations, only a subset of them, typically those necessary for computing gradients, are cached.
-The remaining intermediate activations are recomputed on-the-fly during the backward pass.
-By recomputing rather than storing all intermediate activations, memory usage is reduced at the cost of increased computation time.
-"""

-**Problem**

-**Solution**
+It is rather straightforward, We know when we train a NN, we need to store the gradients for backpropagation.
+For large models this can get quite big.S
+So for some layers instead of storing it, we re-compute it during backprop.

 ### DistilBERT and Model Compression